History of the Houston Astros: Major League Baseball comes to Texas

 On October 17, the National League granted an expansion franchise to the Houston Sports Association in which their team could begin play in the 1962 season.
 According to the Major League Baseball Constitution, the Houston Sports Association was required to obtain territorial rights from the Houston Buffaloes in order to play in the Houston area, and again negotiations began to purchase the team.
 Eventually, the Houston Sports Association succeeded in purchasing the Houston Buffaloes, at that point majority-owned by William Hopkins, on January 17, 1961.
-The Buffs played one last minor league season as the top farm team of the Chicago Cubs in 1961 before being succeeded by the city's NL club.
-Gabe Paul was named first general manager in October 1960, but disputes with Hofheinz meant that he would leave in the spring of 1961.
+The Buffs played their final league season as the top farm team of the Chicago Cubs in 1961 before being succeeded by the city's NL club.
+Gabe Paul was named first general manager in October 1960, but disputes with Hofheinz led to his departure in the spring of 1961.

 The name for the team would be the Colt .45s, picked by both contest and suggestion.
 Kirksey, desiring a relevant name rather than just using the minor league name of Buffs (as pushed by a portion of the organization), stated his preference for Colt .45s due to being both "The Gun that Won the West" and looking for a promo deal with the Colt Firearms Company.
 Owners of the team desired to have a "Name the Team" contest, which saw thousands of entries such as Generals, Rebels, Shippers, Sports, and Sams.
 After sorting out the names, William Irving Neder and his entry of Colt .45 was deemed the winner.

 The colors selected were navy blue and orange.
 The first team was a collection of cast-offs culled mostly through an expansion draft after the 1961 season.
 The Colt .45s and their expansion cousins, the New York Mets, took turns choosing players left unprotected by the other National League franchises.

 The Colt .45s began their existence playing at Colt Stadium.
-Colt Stadium, however, was just a temporary field until Judge Hofheinz could build an indoor stadium.
+However, Colt Stadium was just a temporary field until Judge Hofheinz could build an indoor stadium.

 Many of those associated with the Houston Buffaloes organization were allowed by the ownership to continue in the major league.
 Manager Harry Craft, who had joined Houston in 1961, remained in the same position for the team until the end of the 1964 season.
-General manager Spec Richardson also continued with the organization as business manager, but was later promoted again to the same position with the Astros from 1967 until 1975.
+General manager Spec Richardson also continued with the organization as business manager but was later promoted again to the same position with the Astros from 1967 until 1975.
 Although most players for the major league franchise were obtained through the 1961 Major League Baseball expansion draft, Buffs players J.C.
 Hartman, Pidge Browne, Jim Campbell, Ron Davis, Dave Giusti, and Dave Roberts were chosen to continue as major league ball players.